 ‘Runaway’ musician Patrick Flynn was perfect for the crew’s gang of bohemian rebels.

 Bold and talented, Flynn was a perfect addition to O’Shea’s gang of bohemian rebel creatives.
-He had originally joined the Royal Marines as a boy bandsman at the age of 14 and transferred to the Navy in 1962 to become one of the first members of the Royal NZ Naval Band.
+He had originally joined the Royal Marines as a boy bandsman at the age of 14 and transferred to the Royal NZ Navy in 1959, becoming one of the first members of the Royal NZ Naval Band in 1962.
 As well as his official duties, he went on to perform in “shore-side” classical and jazz concerts and formed the Symphonic Wind Players, whom he was rehearsing in the Auckland Town Hall on 25 April 1964 for an upcoming concert when he was abruptly arrested and hauled away by the Military Police.
-Subsequently, Flynn was sentenced to 42 days detention and reduced to the rank of “musician” for deserting from his ship, the HMNZS Philomel.
+Subsequently, Flynn was sentenced to 42 days detention and reduced to the rank of “musician” for deserting from his “ship”, the land-based HMNZS Philomel, aka the Devonport Naval Base.
 A perfect resume for joining the Pacific Films staff.